Hypercubed/lit-regex/README.md

 ### `capture(arg, name?)`

 The argument argument is treated according to the expression rules listed above and returned in a capture group.
-The second argument (if provided) is a named for generating named capture groups.
+The second argument (if provided) is a name for generating named capture groups.

 ```js
 capture('Hello');